guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 ### 🔖 Categorizing

 Always start with a base exception for a specific "module" or domain.
-It basically means having a dummy base and keep extending it.
+It means having a (maybe) dummy base and keep extending it.

-Here's more real-world examples:
+Here are more real-world examples:

 ```py
 # Dummy category